The Advantages and Disadvantages of Temping

 By Susan P. Joyce

-Like anything else, there are definitely advantages and disadvantages for becoming a temp.
+Like anything else, there are definitely advantages and disadvantages for becoming a short-term employee.

-For some people, being a temp is the perfect solution to their career and/or financial needs.
-For others, it is less-than-perfect, but a way to pay the bills until a "real" job is found.
+Being a temp can be the perfect solution to career and/or personal needs, or temping may simply provide a way to pay the bills until a better job is found.

 Reasons for Taking a Temporary Job